 With more plans available than ever before, Medicare Advantage (MA) has nearly doubled in popularity since 2010.
-Also known as Medicare Part C, the program now has over 28 million enrollees, which is over one-third of all Medicare beneficiaries.
+Also known as Medicare Part C, the program now has nearly 31 million enrollees, which is over one-half of all eligible Medicare beneficiaries.
 This page explains Medicare Advantage plans in Ohio and how the program works.

 Medicare Advantage plans must provide the same level of coverage as you would get with Original Medicare.

 There are two parts to Original Medicare.
 Medicare Part A covers inpatient services such as you'd receive in a hospital or skilled nursing facility (SNF).
 Medicare Part B covers outpatient services, including doctor visits, lab work, outpatient procedures performed in a hospital, durable medical equipment (DME), and more.

 Original Medicare does not include prescription drug coverage.
 For that, you need Medicare Part D.

 One reason Medicare Advantage keeps growing in popularity is that most plans cover additional services as well.
 The most common extra benefits are:

 Having an Ohio Medicare Advantage plan does not exempt you from paying the Medicare Part B premium.

 Ohio Medicare Advantage plans with prescription drug coverage